 At present, more and more feed enterprises and producers use yucca schidigera extracts to replace the antibiotic rumen, why do they do this?
 Comparing the benefits of Rumensin and Yucca Schidigera extracts is important in understanding the difference between them.
 Generally, you can use the former to control lactic acid levels, while the latter is a good choice for reducing subacute rumen acidosis.
 Both are effective for enhancing feed efficiency and reducing dry matter per pound of milk.
 If you’re considering using them to treat your dairy herd, make sure you understand the differences between each of these products.
 Let’s talk about the difference between them here today.

 Rumensin(Rumen), also known as Monensin, is the most widely used polyether ion-carrier antibiotic for livestock and poultry in this field.
-It was originally secreted by Streptonyces Cinnamones bacterium and is the only ruminant feed additive allowed in the EU.
-It functions by shifting ions across the cell membrane, can control the proportion of volatile fatty acids in the rumen and reduce the growth of bacteria and improve milk fat.
+It was originally secreted by Streptomyces Cinnamones bacterium and is the only ruminant feed additive allowed in the EU.
+It functions by shifting ions across the cell membrane, can control the proportion of volatile fatty acids in the rumen and reduces the growth of bacteria and improves milk fat.
 The molecular formula is C36H61O11 and the molecular weight is 670.

 The amount of Rumensin for lactating cows is usually between 11 and 22 grams per ton of dry matter.
 For this purpose, managers typically add 250 to 300 mg per cow every day.
 In addition, to milk fat levels, the amount of Rumensin is beneficial for the health of the rumen.
 During the step-up program, the amount of Rumensin in the milk can be reduced without affecting the cows’ rumen fermentation.
 For dry cows, the rumen ferments more slowly and is not detrimental to the dairy herd.